A Comprehensive Legal Guide to Law in Cyberspace

 Freedom of expression as it applies to cyberspace law is a very controversial subject.
-Although free speech is a right in America, there must be law against some of the most hurtful things that can happen on the Internet.
+Although free speech is a right in America, there must be a law against some of the most hurtful things that can happen on the Internet.
 It can be very difficult to draw the line between free speech and harmful activities.
 U.N. guidelines have been set to forbid activity when it impinges on human rights.
 According to Frank La Rue, who has served as the U.N. special rapporteur on freedom of expression, "Expression such as child pornography; incitement to genocide; advocacy of national, racial, or religious hatred that constitutes incitement to discrimination, hostility, or violence; and incitement to terrorism are all prohibited under international law."

 - U.N.
 Human Rights Commission: Freedom of Expression Online

 - Right to Freedom of Opinion and Expression

 - U.N.
 Resolution on Internet Free Speech

 Intellectual property in cyberspace is a burgeoning area of law.
 As more illegally reproduced documents and images make the rounds on the Internet, copyright law is particularly important to understand.
 Copyright law protects materials by making it illegal to reproduce someone else's work.
 It also prevents the distribution of the copyrighted work, public display of the material, and public performance of the work.
 Patented inventions and trademarks are protected as well.